|Technical Staff||Soccer Operations||Medical Staff|

 Gage earned a master's degree in organizational leadership at Mercyhurst College while playing soccer, and his team made the NCAA tournament in both of his eligible years.
 He also competed in the NPSL for the Erie Admirals, reaching the final four in 2011.

 Gage earned his bachelor's degree in marketing at Leeds Metropolitan University.

-Matt Jordan joins the Houston Dynamo as general manager/vice president following the 2014 season.
+Matt Jordan joined the Houston Dynamo as Vice President/General Manager following the 2014 season.
 Jordan previously spent four years on the Montreal Impact technical staff, including one season as technical director after three years as the club's director of soccer operations.

 Jordan, a native of Aurora, Colorado, played 13 years professionally as a goalkeeper, including eight seasons in Major League Soccer and time in the Danish Superliga and North American Soccer League.
 A graduate of Clemson University, Jordan began his career with the Dallas Burn from 1998-2002 and was named an MLS All-Star and Goalkeeper of the Year finalist in 1999.
 Jordan then spent time in Denmark with Odense BK (2003-04) before returning to the States playing with the Columbus Crew (2004-05) and Colorado Rapids (2006) before joining the Montreal Impact in the USL First Division in 2007.

 Jordan was named club MVP in 2008 as he helped Montreal to the inaugural Canadian Championship and the quarterfinals of the CONCACAF Champions League — a first for a Canadian team.
 Jordan also led the team to the 2009 USL First Division championship.